PaulToast/Bachelorarbeit-Synthetische-Daten/da-fusion/README.md

 pip install diffusers["torch"] transformers pycocotools pandas matplotlib seaborn scipy
 ```

 Run `conda list` to check if the correct GPU/CUDA-versions of the packages `pytorch`, `torchvision`, etc. were installed.
-If not, set the conda channel configuration manually in the `/home/username/.condarc` file, setting `channel_priority: strict`:
+If not, set the conda channel configuration manually in the `/home/username/.condarc` file, declaring `channel_priority: strict`:

 ```
 channel_priority: strict